-After Amazon agreed not to enforce its MFN provisions in Europe in 2017, following a two-year investigation by the European Commission, it is remarked on further in the lawsuit that continued use of MFNs in the United States by Amazon and the Big Five is "astonishingly brazen".
+After Amazon agreed not to enforce its MFN provisions in Europe in 2017, following a two-year investigation by the European Commission, it is remarked on further in the lawsuit that continued use of MFNs in the US by Amazon and the big five publishers is "astonishingly brazen".

-Almost 90% of all e-books are sold through Amazon's online retail platform, the lawsuit claims, while the the Big Five's books account for around 80% of all trade books sold in the United States.
+Almost 90% of all e-books are sold through Amazon's online retail platform, the lawsuit claims, while the the big five's books account for around 80% of all trade books sold in the US.